Punta Gorda restaurant gives back after back-to-back storms

 “The morning of the 26th, we’re like this storm isn’t going to do anything, so at 8:30 at night, I’m getting a phone call from my wife saying our restaurants are underwater.
 I’m like, there’s no way,” Lee said.

-The Richardson’s had to redo the floors, cut and put the walls back up and buy new equipment.
+The Richardson’s had to redo the floors, cut and put up the walls, and buy new equipment.

 Twelve days later, Milton came.